 If you are buying an investment property or home to live in, you will need to know about transfer duty—all transfers of land and property are liable to transfer duty (formally known as stamp duty).
 Find current transfer duty rates on the government website www.qld.gov.au/housing/buying-owning-home

-You will have 14 days after the contract date to organise a building and pest inspection.
-If you need more information for companies that conduct this type of service ask us and we can recommend a company to you.
+Depending on your contract terms but usually a standard 30 day control will allow you 14 days after the contract date to organise a building and pest inspection.
+If you need more information for companies that conduct this type of service ask us and we can recommend a local company to you.

-In regards to the council rates, once settlement has occurred, the council will finalise any costing of prior rates to the previous vendor and start the new rates period as per the settlement date.
+In regards to the council rates, upon settlement, the council will finalise any costing of prior rates to the previous vendor and start the new rates period as per the settlement date.
 The council is notified by your solicitor via the titles office.

 Once you sign a contract, it takes some time for the sale of the property to be finished.
 The process that happens after the contract is signed is called conveyancing.
 Conveyancing involves all steps necessary to ensure that the registration of the land is in the name of the buyer at the government's land title office.
 During the conveyance period, searches are done to ensure that the property is owned by the seller and not affected by things such as proposed reclaiming of land, contaminated land, easements or other government requirements.

 You may do your own conveyancing or have it done for you.
 You should seek legal advice even if you plan to do your own conveyancing or preferably speak to a conveyancing lawyer.

 When you own a property as a joint tenant, you and the other tenants own the property together.
 It is not divided into shares; you each own the whole property together.
 If you own property as a joint tenant, you cannot leave that property in your will.
 When a joint tenant dies, their ownership in the property automatically passes to the surviving joint tenants.
 If you are the only surviving joint tenant, you will be the sole owner of the property.
 If you want to end a joint tenancy, you should get legal advice.